dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How many words are there in a 750KB document?

 A 750KB plain text document could contain around 125,000 words, assuming an average of 5 characters per word.
 But remember, this is a rough estimate.
 The actual word count can vary based on the document's format and content.

+### How to configure which data sources @dust has access to

+To configure the @dust assistant, got to `Admin` > `Assistants` and click on the `Manage` button next to the @dust assistant.
+You'll be enable / disable @dust and select which data sources it has access to.

 ## Dust’s plans